 BIO

-Sophie Seita is an artist, writer, and researcher whose work explores text in its various translations into book objects, performances, videos, or other languages and embodiments.
-She’s performed and presented her work at Café Oto, [ SPACE ], Hoxton253, the Royal Academy, the Drawing School, Matt’s Gallery, the Cockpit Theatre, Art Night 2018 and 2019, Raven Row, Bold Tendencies, the Serpentine, Parasol Unit (all London), Taller Bloc (Santiago, Chile), SAAS-Fee Summer Institute of Art (Berlin), the Arnolfini (Bristol), Company Gallery, Issue Project, Printed Matter, and La MaMa Galleria (all NYC), the Flemish Arts Centre De Brakke Grond (Amsterdam), JNU (New Delhi, India), Taller Bloc (Santiago, Chile), New Hall Art Collection, Kettle’s Yard (both Cambridge), Cité Internationale des Arts (Paris), and elsewhere.
-She’s received funding, fellowships, and commissions from Fonds DaKu (Performing Arts Fund, Germany), the Wellcome Collection, Literarisches Colloquium Berlin, British Council, Canada Council, Canada High Commission, Creative Scotland, Deutscher Übersetzungsfonds, a-n, Dover Prize at Darlington, Yale University, Princeton University, Columbia University, Cambridge University, PEN America, Hackney Council, Lambeth Council, among others.
-Her recent publications include: a book of experimental performance writing, My Little Enlightenment Plays (Pamenar, 2020), a book of criticism, Provisional Avant-Gardes: Little Magazine Communities from Dada to Digital (Stanford University Press, 2019), a performance script The Gracious Ones (Earthbound Press, 2020), a book of lyric essays Lessons of Decal (87Press, 2023), and translations of Uljana Wolf work, Subsisters: Selected Poems (Belladonna, 2017) and Etymological Gossip: Essays and Lectures (Nightboat Books, 2023, forthcoming), as well as art writing in Flesh Arranges Itself Differently (Roberts Institute of Art/Hunterian, 2022) and ON FIGURE/S (Ma Bibliothèque, 2021).
+Sophie Seita is an artist and researcher who works with writing, performance, installation, video, textiles, and sound in her multidisciplinary art practice, using language and the body as sites of conceptual, material, and political enquiry.
+She’s performed and presented her work at Café Oto, [ SPACE ], Hoxton253, the Royal Academy, the Drawing School, Matt’s Gallery, Art Night 2018 and 2019, Raven Row, Bold Tendencies, the Serpentine, Parasol Unit (all London), Taller Bloc (Santiago, Chile), SAAS-Fee Summer Institute of Art (Berlin), the Arnolfini (Bristol), Company Gallery, Issue Project, Printed Matter, and La MaMa Galleria (all NYC), the Flemish Arts Centre De Brakke Grond (Amsterdam), JNU (New Delhi, India), Taller Bloc (Santiago, Chile), The Women’s Art Collection, Kettle’s Yard (both Cambridge), Cité Internationale des Arts (Paris), and elsewhere.
+She’s received funding, fellowships, and commissions from Fonds DaKu (Performing Arts Fund, Germany), the Wellcome Collection, Literarisches Colloquium Berlin, British Council, Canada Council, Canada High Commission, Creative Scotland, Deutscher Übersetzungsfonds, a-n, Dover Prize at Darlington, Princeton University, Yale University, Cambridge University, PEN America, Hackney Council, Lambeth Council, among others.
+Her recent publications include: a book of art writing, Lessons of Decal (87Press, 2023), a book of experimental performance texts, My Little Enlightenment Plays (Pamenar, 2020), a book of criticism, Provisional Avant-Gardes: Little Magazine Communities from Dada to Digital (Stanford University Press, 2019), a performance script The Gracious Ones (Earthbound Press, 2020), as well as art writing in Flesh Arranges Itself Differently (Roberts Institute of Art/Hunterian, 2022) and ON FIGURE/S (Ma Bibliothèque, 2021).
+In 2022, she was the Dorothea Schlegel Artist in Residence at Freie Universität Berlin; and in April 2023, she was artist in residence at Brown University and an invited guest speaker at Cornell’s Humanities Center.
+Currently, she holds the transdisciplinary Werner Düttmann Fellowship 2023/2024 at the Akademie der Künste (Academy of the Arts) in Berlin.

 She lives in Hackney with her wife Laura and their rescue dog Cosmo.